hydroper-jet/lang/spec/spec-1.0.md

 }
 ```

-The `JetXMLUpdate` meta data is used to automatically alter the rendering status of a node when the value of a property changes.
+The `JetXMLVariable` meta data is used to automatically alter the rendering status of a node when the value of a property changes.
 For update functions, the `jetxmlStatus` property must be set to `"outdated"` instead.

 It is allowed to alias JetWork modules inside `.jetxml` classes and the alias is available both within the code and within the XML tags: